Knowledge representation / Semantic annotation / structured data / linked data on the web

 ...but you probably want to look at full examples.

-Attributes you can use are:
+Attributes you can use include:

 • property - specifying a property for the content of an element or the partner resource